SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information/index.md

                             <span style="text-decoration: underline">Create a Task Sequence</span> that will execute all the actions needed to install your application (Including a step that will use the package previously created);
                           </li>
                           <li>
-                            <span style="text-decoration: underline">Create an application</span> and chose the <strong>Custom deployment</strong> setting.
+                            <span style="text-decoration: underline">Create an application</span> and chose the **Custom deployment** setting.
 When you are at the deployment type creation, select Task Sequence and pick your TS.
 You can also select a Task Sequence for the un-installation of the application;
                           </li>
                           <li>
                             <span style="text-decoration: underline">Deploy</span> the application like any other.